 - Engineer: the contract administrator may be an employee of the purchaser, rather than an independent consultant.
 This makes design approval easier but confuses the aspects of the role as agent and impartial certifier.

 - Construction Acts: some of the projects to which MF/1 applies are excluded from the provisions of the Construction Acts 1996 and 2009.
 Recent cases highlight the need for caution.

-- Claims Period: like FIDIC and NEC3, the contractor has a strict period to notify the purchaser of any claims, 30 days (clause 41.1)
+- Claims Period: like FIDIC and NEC3, the contractor has a strict period (a condition precedent) to notify the purchaser of any claims, 30 days (clause 41.1)

 - Liability limits: MF/1 contains clear limits on the contractor’s liability (see below).

 MF/1 is not based on inputs (ie reasonable skill and care) but on checking that the plant meets the required outputs (through testing).
 It requires the parties to carry out a series of tests: